SillyTavern/SillyTavern-Docs/Usage/Core Concepts/advancedformatting.md

 #### Algorithm

-1. Generate the first batch (if amount of generation setting is more than batch length).
+1. Generate the first batch (if the amount of generation setting is more than batch length).
-2. Generate next batch of tokens until one of the stopping conditions is reached.
+2. Generate the next batch of tokens until one of the stopping conditions is reached.
 3. Append the generated text to the next cycle's prompt.

 #### Stopping conditions